Henry Lee Lucas: False confession spree

 In November 1983, Lucas was transferred to a jail in Williamson County, Texas.
 He reported that he attempted suicide after receiving rough treatment by the inmates.
-He claimed that police stripped him naked, denied him cigarettes and bedding, held him in a cold cell, mutilated his genitalia, and prevented him from contacting an attorney.
-After four days in jail, Lucas pleaded guilty to the two murders of Powell and Rich in court, and also claimed to have committed over a hundred additional murders.
+He also claimed that police stripped him naked, denied him cigarettes and bedding, held him in a cold cell, mutilated his genitalia and prevented him from contacting an attorney.
+After four days in jail, Lucas pleaded guilty to the murders of Powell and Rich, and also claimed to have committed over a hundred additional murders.
 In interviews with law enforcement personnel, Lucas confessed to numerous additional unsolved killings.
-It was thought that there was positive corroboration with Lucas's confessions in 28 unsolved murders, so the Lucas Task Force was established by James B. Adams, the director of the Texas Department of Public Safety.
+It was thought that there was positive corroboration with Lucas' confessions in twenty-eight unsolved murders, so the Lucas Task Force was established by James B. Adams, the director of the Texas Department of Public Safety.

-The task force officially cleared hundreds of previously unsolved homicides as a result of Lucas's confessions.
-Lucas received preferential treatment that was extremely lax for someone supposedly thought to be a mass murderer.
-He was frequently taken to restaurants and cafés, rarely handcuffed, allowed to wander police stations and jails, and he even knew codes for security doors.
+The task force officially cleared hundreds of previously unsolved homicides as a result of Lucas' confessions.
+Lucas received preferential treatment that was extremely lax for someone supposedly thought to be a mass murderer: he was frequently taken to restaurants and cafés, rarely handcuffed, allowed to wander police stations and jails and even given codes to security doors.
 Later attempts at determining Lucas' involvement in his confessed crimes were complicated when it was discovered he had been given access to information in the files of cases he was confessing to.
 There were suggestions that the interview tapes showed that Lucas would read the reactions of those interviewing him and alter what he was saying, thereby making his confessions more consistent with facts known to law enforcement.